 In this section, we recall the Hardy–Hodge decomposition as a functional-analytic framework for global internal--external source separation.
 For more precise properties of the topics mentioned in this section, we refer the reader to \cite{BGK,gerhuakeg23}.
-We summarize the layer-potential characterization of the Hardy-Hodge decomposition on general Lipschitz surfaces, which provides the key preliminaries needed for the proofs in Sections \ref{sec:localized} and \ref{sec:instab}].
+The purpose of this section is mainly preparatory: we summarize the layer-potential characterization of the Hardy--Hodge decomposition on general Lipschitz surfaces, which provides the operator language needed in Sections \ref{sec:localized} and \ref{sec:instab}.
 We also briefly indicate how, in the spherical setting, this framework recovers the classical (Gauss) vector spherical harmonic separation.